AlexVanHell/MobiEffectsDemo/README.md

 docker-compose up -d
 ```

+The `docker-compose.yml` file contains some environment variables to initialize the database with authentication.

+There is a file called `mongo-init.js` that is copied into the container that creates a not admin user.
+This new user can only read and write into database.

 ## Backend
 Nest JS is a progressive Node.js framework for building efficient, reliable and scalable server-side applications. https://nestjs.com/.